Toward Universal Testing of Dynamic Network Models: Proofs

-where $M_0$ is preferential attachment. \end{proposition} In order to show Proposition~(\ref{dtvConcentrationProposition}), we rewrite the total variation distance as follows: in general, consider discrete random variables $X$ and $Y$.
+\end{proposition} In order to show Proposition~\ref{dtvConcentrationProposition}, we rewrite the total variation distance as follows: in general, consider discrete random variables $X$ and $Y$.
 Then

-where $N(p, q)$ is the number of elements $x$ in the domain of $X, Y$ for which $\Pr[X = x] = p$ and $\Pr[Y=x] = q$, and \textbf{the integrals are with respect to discrete (Dirac) measures supported on the set of values for which $N(p, q)$ can possibly be nonzero}.
+where $N(p, q)$ is the number of elements $x$ in the common domain of $X, Y$ for which $\Pr[X = x] = p$ and $\Pr[Y=x] = q$, and \emph{the integrals are with respect to discrete (Dirac) measures supported on the set of values for which $N(p, q)$ can possibly be nonzero}.
 We see, then, that concentration of $d_{TV}(\hmu_{t}, p^{M_0}_{t})$ will follow from concentration of $N_t(p, q)$ (now parameterized by $t$), where, in our case, the random variables in question are distributed according to $\hmu_{t}$ (which will correspond to the $p$ integrating variable) and $p^{M_0}_{t} = p_{t}$ (which will correspond to the $q$ integrating variable).
+More explicitly, $N_t(p, q)$ is the number of vertices $v$ in the interval $[t-1]$ whose empirical probability $\hmu_{t,v}$ is equal to $p$ and whose conditional probability at time $t$ according to model $M_0$ is equal to $q$.
+Note that $N_t(p, q)$ is a random variable, since it depends on $\hmu_t$, which itself depends on the observed trajectory.
 It is interesting to observe at this point that $N_t(p, q)$ is closely related, in the preferential attachment case, to the degree distribution, so ideas used in proving concentration of the degree sequence in that model can be generalized to prove concentration for $N_t(p, q)$.
 The next lemma gives the necessary concentration result. \begin{lemma}[Concentration for $N_t(p, q)$] Consider a model $M_1 \in \CC$.
 Then

 for arbitrary $p, q \in [0, 1]$, some positive constant $c$, and we recall that $C(n)=\Theta(n)$. \end{lemma} To prove this, we will use the method of bounded differences.
-Define the martingale $Z_s$, for $s \in \{t+1, ..., t+C(n)\}$, as
+Define the martingale $Z_s$, for $s \in \{t, t+1, ..., t+C(n)\}$, as

 The next lemma establishes the necessary bound on the martingale differences. \begin{lemma}[Martingale difference bound] Let $t \in [n]$, and consider the setting of Proposition~\ref{dtvConcentrationProposition}.
 Then for all $s\in [t+1, ..., t+C(n)]$,